marcellocurto/marcellocurto/README.md

-### Hi there 🦝
+### Hi

-- 🔭 I’m currently working on a lot of things...
+- 🦾 I’m currently working on a lot of things.
-- 🌱 I’m currently learning nextjs
-- 👯 I’m looking to collaborate on NFT
+- 🐀 Looking to collab on interresting API arbitrage ideas
-- 💬 Ask me about everything
-- 📫 How to reach me: www.roark.at
+- 🕊 You can reach me at www.roark.at